Jean Boniface Textoris: Empire

 “Dr. Textoris was to be found wherever there was good to be done and difficulties to be overcome, or to put it in more detail, he devoted all his time to disputing the death of the unfortunate mutilated by carrying out, as soon as possible, the major operations, with the means at hand, and to dispensing, to all the wounded, moral consolation and the most diligent care.”
 (Note: “Le Dr Textoris se trouvait partout où il y avait du bien à faire et des difficultés à vaincre, ou pour le dire plus en détail, consacrait tous ses instants à disputer à la mort les malheureux mutilés en pratiquant, au plus tôt, les opérations majeures, avec les moyens du bord, et à prodiguer, à tous les blessés, les consolations morales et les soins les plus diligents.”)

-On 28 October 1805 Textoris embarked on the ship Héros as chief doctor of the Navy then passed with the same title on the hospital transport Achille (Note: Light parliamentary ship chartered in Cadiz to take the wounded of the Admiral Rosily naval army to Toulon) on 21 April 1806 chartered to Cadiz to take to Toulon the wounded of Admiral François Étienne de Rosily-Mesros' naval army.
+On 28 October 1805 Textoris embarked on the ship Héros as chief doctor of the Navy then passed with the same title on the hospital transport Achille (Note: Light parliamentary ship chartered in Cádiz to take the wounded of the Admiral Rosily naval army to Toulon) on 21 April 1806 chartered to Cádiz to take to Toulon the wounded of Admiral François Étienne de Rosily-Mesros' naval army.

 On 24 July 1807 he was on the Commerce de Paris until 22 January 1808.

 However, his health, weakened by years of a service made him desire a sedentary position; he was requested and obtained an assignment in the maritime hospitals.
 He re-embarked from 27 September 1811 to 12 August 1815 on the training ship Duquesne anchored in the port of Toulon.
 He was assigned to the training of officer cadets.
 Boniface Textoris was to meet his son Marius, a young aspirant freshly graduated from his college in Draguignan.

 Bourbon Restoration

 Jean Boniface Textoris passed through the port of Marseille in 1816, where he was in charge of the health service.

 In 1821, following the yellow fever epidemic in Catalonia the inhabitants of Marseilles have taken fright.
 Textoris, wanting to reassure them, read an "Overview on yellow fever" at a meeting of the Royal Medical Society of Marseille on 19 October 1821.

 He was appointed vice-president and then president of the same academy on November 8, 1823.
 Suffering from ophthalmia, followed by supra-orbital neuralgia and rheumatic pain, he was forced to ask for his retirement after thirty years of service.

-Jean Boniface Textoris died at Néoules (Var) on 3 September 1828.
+Jean Boniface Textoris died at Néoules, a small village in Var, on 3 September 1828.